Rémi Gaillard: A Look Back at his Dazzling Career

 After a period during which he accumulates odd jobs, Rémi Gaillard decides to follow a new path.
 In 1999, Rémi Gaillard and his friend Steve used his parents’ camera to shoot their first video.

 It is a video showing the famous YouTuber and his friend taking a shower in a car wash.
 In front of the camera and the eyes of those who watch him, Rémi Gaillard does not hesitate to shower completely naked.
-At the time, he probably couldn’t have imagined that this video would be the first of a long series that would make him successful over the next 20 years.
+At the time, he probably couldn’t have imagined that this video of him playing soccer would be the first of a long series that would make him successful over the next 20 years.

 Creation of his Own Website